ns-rse/git-collaboration/episodes/branching.md

 ## Solution 2

-You can use the shortcut `git switch -` to switch to the last branch you were on (this is shortcut that is common to the Bash shell when navigating directories `cd -` will change directory to the previous directory you were in).
+You can use the shortcut `git switch -` to switch to the last branch you were on (this is a shortcut that is common to the Bash shell when navigating directories too `cd -` will change directory to the previous directory you were in).

 ``` bash
 git switch -